fastlane/docs/docs/best-practices/continuous-integration/semaphore.md

 # Semaphore CI Integration

 [Semaphore](https://semaphoreci.com) provides simple, fast continuous integration and delivery for your iOS apps.
-All [macOS machine images](https://docs.semaphoreci.com/article/162-macos-mojave-xcode-11-image) have fastlane tools pre-installed and getting up and running is quick and simple.
+All [macOS machine images](https://docs.semaphoreci.com/article/162-macos-mojave-xcode-11-image) have _fastlane_ pre-installed and getting up and running is quick and simple.

 ## Add the Semaphore fastlane plugin